BenjaminHao/Neovim_config/lua/plugins/vault/README.md

-# Vault For Plugins
+## Vault For Plugins
-### This is the folder for plugins that temporary deleted/no longer used.
+### This directory is for plugins that temporary deleted/no longer used.